 PhD students discussing the PIER Graduate Week's programme.
 Photograph: Marta Mayer/DESY

 The next PIER Graduate Week is scheduled for 21-24 February 2022.
-Due to the pandemic, the event will unfortunately only take place in a scaled-down online form.
+Due to the pandemic, the event will take place in a slightly scaled-down online form.

 The graduate week's main objective is to introduce PhD students to the neighbouring PIER research fields of Particle & Astroparticle Physics, Nanoscience, Photon Science, Infection & Structural Biology.
 Both national and international experts offer stimulating lectures, discussion and workshops.
 Early career scientists, including PhD and MSc students and postdocs on Bahrenfeld campus will have the opportunity to broaden their interdisciplinary understanding and interchange with their colleagues from other research fields.